RocketSoftware/BankDemo/demos/onprem/vsam/README.md

 ## Prerequisites
 - Micro Focus Enterprise Developer or Enterprise Server
 - A TN3270 terminal emulator.
-   - Micro Focus Rumba is included with Enterprise Developer.
    - The Micro Focus HACloud session server and TN3270 emulator is included with both Enterprise Developer and Enterprise Server.
 - The Micro Focus Directory Server (mfds) service must be started and listening on the default port (86).
 - The Micro Focus Enterprise Server Common Web Administration (ESCWA) service must be started and listening on the default port (10086).
-- Python 3.*n* and the `requests psycopg2-binary` packages from Python.org.
-You can install the packages after installing Python with the following command:
+- Python 3.*n* and the `requests` package from Python.org.
+You can install the package after installing Python with the following command:
   ```
-  python -m pip install requests psycopg2-binary
+  python -m pip install requests
   ```

 ## Demonstration overview